History of Jack Nicholson in Timeline

 2011: Honorary Degree from Brown University

-In 2011, Jack Nicholson received an honorary Doctor of Fine Arts degree from Brown University, with the university's president, Ruth Simmons, praising him as "the most skilled actor of our lifetime".
+In 2011, Jack Nicholson received an honorary Doctor of Fine Arts degree from Brown University, with the university's president calling him "the most skilled actor of our lifetime".

-In September 2013, Jack Nicholson stated in a Vanity Fair article that he was less driven to be actively working.
+In September 2013, Jack Nicholson said in a Vanity Fair article that he did not consider himself retired but was less driven to work.

 On February 15, 2015, Jack Nicholson made a special appearance as a presenter on SNL 40, the 40th anniversary special of Saturday Night Live.

-Following the death of Muhammad Ali on June 3, 2016, Jack Nicholson appeared on HBO's "The Fight Game with Jim Lampley" for an exclusive interview about his friendship with Ali.
+After the death of boxer Muhammad Ali on June 3, 2016, Jack Nicholson appeared on HBO's "The Fight Game with Jim Lampley" for an exclusive interview about his friendship with Ali.

 October 2019: Declined Cameo in "Doctor Sleep"